lordcyfer/needs-telework/README.md

 - How to use our tools
 - How to install everything

-An easy to deploy teleworking services 100% Open Source.
+An easy to deploy teleworking services 100% Open Source.</br>
-Being able to deploy a 100% big tech free.
+Being able to deploy a 100% big tech free.</br>
-An auto-deploy of services like framasoft or colibris-outilslibres.

 # Choose the services that teleworkers needs

-We'll start by a discussion of what do we really need.
+We'll start by a discussion of what do we really need ?

 - Calendar
 - Shared office